 "We have always strived to bring people together in a broader understanding of what people with disabilities can really do," said Honourable Vim Kochhar.
 "They are remarkable and inspiring.
 I am very proud of them and they serve as strong role models for all Canadians."

 The Hall of Fame recognizes outstanding achievement in volunteerism, the arts, sports, rehabilitation, science and medical research, advocacy and public policy.
 It is located at the former Metro Hall, 55 John Street, Toronto.

 Keynote speaker, Ken Fredeen, General Counsel, Deloitte, as well as guests, Gail Asper, President and Trustee, Asper Foundation, Ayman Antoun, President, IBM Canada, Mohamed Lachemi, President, Ryerson University, Honourable David Onley, Honourable Sabi Marwah, and the Honourable Caroline Mulroney, Attorney General of Ontario and Minister Responsible for Francophone Affairs.

 In 1985, Honourable Vim Kochhar and his fellow the Rotary Club of Toronto-Don Valley organized the First Annual Great Valentine Gala.
 The event was such a success that The Canadian Foundation for Physically Disabled Persons was created.
 Its goal is to assist individuals with physical challenges to live fuller lives and raise awareness of their achievements and contributions to society.
 Since then, CFPDP has initiated dozens of important projects and events, raising over $30 million.

-*News Release by The Canadian Foundation for Physically Disabled Persons: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (The Canadian Foundation for Physically Disabled Persons).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.